tony-aw/tinycodet/README.md

   own.
 Replaced the `%sgrep%` operator with the `%s{}%` and `%s!{}%` operators.
 Adjusted the documentation accordingly.
 Also added more tests; there are now about 400 tests.
+- 16 August 2023: special attributes from alias objects can now be more neatly retrieved using the `attr.import()` function.
+The `args` special attribute from alias objects now also reports the `lib.loc` argument.
+Slightly re-organized the special attributes contained in alias objects.

 FUTURE PLANS: